 In a content area, learning module, lesson plan, or folder, you can also add a social media element from the Build Content menu.
 When you add social media from the menu, the element appears as a standalone piece of content.

 After you submit, the mashup appears in the content list.
 You can change the mashup's content at any time.
-Access the mashup's menu and select Edit.
+Open the mashup's menu and select Edit.

-You can choose how a mashup will appear on the screen:
+You can choose how a mashups appear on the screen:

 - Embed: The mashup appears directly on the screen.

-- Thumbnail: A small picture of the mashup appears with a Watch function.
+- Thumbnail: A small picture of the mashup appears with a Watch option.

 - Text Link with Player: A link to the mashup appears.
 This option doesn't appear for photos.
 However, you can set a size for a photo.